- The first match between the two took place in 1909

 In front of 18,000 spectators, England got off to a fine start.
 Just two minutes had gone when Edgar Mobbs scored a flowing try (worth three points under the rules of the day).

-A kick to the head forced England scrum-half Rupert Williamson to leave the field with five minutes left.
-England were down to 14 – no replacements allowed back then – and Russell scored another to seal it.
-The Wallabies had deservedly won a hard-fought match by 9 points to 3.
+A kick to the head forced England scrum half Rupert Williamson to leave the field with five minutes left.
+England were down to 14 – no replacements were allowed back then – and Russell scored another to seal it.
+The Wallabies had deservedly won a hard-fought match by nine points to three.

 40-year wait to play again